tomlarkworthy/firesafe/README.md

 }
 ```

-Finally the receiver transtions back to the IDLE state, but now with the item that was stored in the rx slot.
+For the receiver to finalize, the receiver transtions back to the IDLE state, but copies the data in the rx slot into their item slot, thus gaining the item.
 Care has to be taken the COMMIT_RX is only possible after the COMMIT_TX is performed (see the gaurd).
+We do not want the COMMIT_RX to occur after the first ACK_RX but before the ACK_TX.

 ```
 "COMMIT_RX":{"from":"ACK_RX", "to":"IDLE", type:"either",